cqw0715/iAMP-SeE/README.md

 2) Perform feature extraction on another device, ensuring that the numpy versions on both devices are consistent; otherwise, the extracted features will be unusable.

 ### 3. Model Training
+The model can now proceed to run normally.
+Please wait patiently until the execution is complete.